caitlinsalt/how-to-do-stuff/git/git-guide.md

 git checkout -b bugs/my-amazing-bugfix
 ```

-If you use `/` in a branch name most Git tools will interpret that as a tree structure, as if it were a path to a file, but that's purely convention.
+If you use `/` in a branch name most Git tools will interpret that as a node in a tree structure, as if it were a path to a file, but that's purely convention.
 Nevertheless it's very useful to be able to group branches by purpose this way, and there are some popular workflows which impose specific prefixes like `release/` or `feature/` for those specific types of work.
 If you use a ticketing system that gives each bug its own reference number, a lot of people will use that reference number in the branch name, so that it becomes something like `bugs/issue-1337-fix-some-typos`.
 Some Git hosting services will automatically spot if a branch name contains a ticket reference, so their interface can then show links from code to ticket and vice-versa, or can automatically change the ticket status as commits are made to the branch.

-The `git checkout -b` command creates the new branch and checks it out as a single step, so you are then ready to make your changes, stage your changed files, and create your commit as before.
+The `git checkout -b` command creates the new branch and checks it out as a single step, so you're then ready to make your changes, stage your changed files, and create your commit as before.
 However, the command for uploading the branch to the remote server is slightly different.
 A naked `git push` only works if the branch already exists in the origin repository.
 You need to upload the commit, create the branch on the server and link the local branch to the new server branch.
 The command for doing all of this is:

 ```
-git push --set-upstream origin [branchname]
+git push -u origin [branchname]
 ```

 As above, a good Git user interface tool will hide all of this complexity from you somewhat, although some do distinguish between a push (the simple sort we described earlier) and a *publish* (the push-with-extra-bits shown here).

-"So how do I get the changes in my branch back into the master branch?" you're probably asking.
+"So how do I get the changes in my branch back into the main branch?" you're probably asking.
 Well, to be frank, I suspect you're probably asking just how long this guide is, and whether it's time for a cup of tea yet.
-However, in the hope that you have wondered if branches can be combined together rather than just split apart, I'll explain an answer to what happens next.
+However, in the hope that you have wondered if branches can be combined together rather than just split apart, I'll explain a little about what happens next.

-Now, branches can be *merged*.
+Branches can be *merged*.
 A while ago, I mentioned that commits can have parents, and most commits have one parent.
-You might have wondered at the time if it is possible for commits to have multiple parents&mdash;and it is!
-A commit with two or more parents is called a *merge commit*, because it merges two branches together.
-The vast majority of merge commits have two parents.
-Theoretically, though, a commit can have any number of parents; a commit with three or more parents is called an *octopus merge* and is rather rare in the wild.
-Of course, a commit also can have no parents at all; the first commit in a repository always does, for example, for obvious reasons.
+You might have wondered at the time if it's possible for commits to have multiple parents&mdash;and it is!
+A commit with two or more parents is called a *merge commit*, because it merges two branches together; the vast majority of merge commits have two parents.
+Theoretically, though, a commit can have any number of parents: a commit with three or more parents is called an *octopus merge* and is rather rare in the wild.
+Of course, a commit also can have no parents at all; the first commit in a repository always does, for example, for the simple reason that there aren't any other commits to be its parent.
 A commit with no parents is called a *root*, and although you can have multiple roots in one repository, this is probably even rarer than an octopus merge.

 Merging your branches together when your work in one is completed is all well and good if you are a solo developer, a lone wolf, a coding hermit fighting a single-handed battle against the forces of chaos who doesn't use any sort of Git hosting service.
 However, most of the hosting services offer something a bit more powerful called a *pull request*.
 This has the following advantages: